LASER MARKING MATERIALS AND SAMPLES

 There are many types of coatings used to harden or protect metals from corrosive elements.
 Some coatings, such as powder coat, are thicker and require more intense laser settings to completely remove.
 Other coatings, like black oxide, are thin and meant to protect only the surface.
 These are much easier to ablate and will provide great contrast marking.

 Each and every one of our Laser Series is capable of marking on coated and painted metals and the ideal system for your application depends on your marking requirements.
-The UM-1 provides plenty of power to remove or ablate thinner coatings.
+Our laser provides plenty of power to remove or ablate thinner coatings.
 It may not be ideal for removing a powder coat but it can easily mark a powder coat.
 Our more powerful fiber lasers come in 20-50 watts, and can easily remove the powder coat and mark the underlying surface.
 Our fiber lasers can ablate, etch and engrave coated metals.

 Fiberglass and Carbon Fiber:

 Fiber-based materials like fiberglass can be marked with limitations.
 Because they are composed of individual fibers, the structural integrity can be damaged by the laser, resulting in a blurry marking which cannot be scanned.

 Carbon fiber is easier to mark, as the laser typically does not threaten the integrity of the material.
 However, because of the composition and color of the carbon, the resulting laser mark is always black, which limits contrast and readability.